s341507/data2410-portfolio2/docs/rapport.md

 DBUser=zabbix
 ```

 After editing the necessary values, we saved and exited the file.
 We set the ConfigFrequency to be 100 seconds.
 This parameter determines how often the proxy retrieves data from the configuration file, and is useful to cut down on the waiting time between updates on the status of the Zabbix Proxy.
+We also noted the Hostname, because this was needed to connect the proxy tp he server in the web frontend.
+We also ensured the the DBPassword was set to the correct value.

 The notable differences between our config file, and the config file in the guide is that we have a different IP address for the server, and a different hostname for the proxy itself.
 The difference in IP address is to connect the Zabbix Proxy to the right server.

 ### 3.1.4.
 Starting and enabling the Zabbix Proxy

-Next, we started the `Zabbix Proxy` and enabled it to boot on startup with the following commands:
+Next, we started the Zabbix Proxy and enabled it to boot on startup with the following commands:

 ```bash
 # makes the proxy start on startup